HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 {{ figure_markup(
   image="pwa-sw-objects.png",
-  caption="Most used service worker objects.", description="Bar chart showing the popularity of service worker objects.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1490213107&format=interactive", sheets_gid="928442900", sql_file="sw_objects.sql"
+  caption="Most used service worker objects.", description="Bar chart showing the adoption rates of various service worker objects on desktop and mobile platforms.
+The data shows that `clients.claim` is the most widely used object, appearing on approximately 67 percent of desktop PWA pages and 63 percent of mobile PWA pages.
+Other common objects include `caches.open` and `caches.delete`, which are notably more prevalent on mobile devices than on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSptnOeENss_fXr9rsRy03DDysKKEz2BbZH52DQGEg745UaZVtTHKoy5qHiY8MHb-VAaEUlZCCcXX81/pubchart?oid=1490213107&format=interactive", sheets_gid="928442900", sql_file="sw_objects.sql"